knakamura13/custom-coding-challenges/README.md

 1. Duplicate the `challenge_template` directory.
 2. Modify the `solution.py` and `input.txt` files as necessary to fit your new challenge.

-Remember to update the `input.txt` file with your test cases following this specific format:
+Update the `input.txt` file with your test cases following this specific format:

-- The `input.txt` file is separated into multiple test cases by `'---'`.
+- The `input.txt` file is separated into multiple test cases using the delimiter `'---'`.
-- Each test case contains the input followed by the expected output.
+- Each test case contains the input followed by the expected output on the following line.
-- The last line of text in each test case is the expected output, and all the preceding lines are the input.
+- Each line is execute as Python code, so the input and output lines must be valid code.

 Here's an example `input.txt`:

 ```
-1 2
+[1, 2]
 3
 ---
-1 2 3
-4 5 6
+[[1, 2, 3], [4, 5, 6]
 21
 ```

 In this example, there are two test cases:

-- Test case #1: the input is `1 2` and the expected output is `3`.
+- Test case #1: the input is `[1, 2]` and the expected output is `3`.
-- Test case #2: the input is `[1 2 3], [4 5 6]` and the expected output is `21`.
+- Test case #2: the input is `[[1 2 3], [4 5 6]]` and the expected output is `21`.

-Keep in mind that `input.txt` is a text file, which means that its contents are read in as rows of strings.
-This can have implications for how you design your coding challenge and implement your solution.